Createdd/Writing/2018/articles/MLIntroP4.md

 Assuming you have a content-based recommender system.
 First, a problem has to be formulated.
 This can be something like predicting the rating of a certain product of a certain user.

-The optimization algorithm can look like this:
+Given the ratings of a movie, to learn the parameter Theta for a certain user, the optimization algorithm can look like this:

 ![optAlgRecSys](../assets/mlIntro/optAlgRecSys.png)

-- the parameters theta denote a vector for a certain user
+- the parameters Theta denote a vector for a certain user
 - the feature x denotes a vector for a movie
 - y denotes the rating by a certain user on a certain movie
 - n denotes the number of users

-This is the basic cost function of a squared error with regularization summed up for different users (theta j).
+This is the basic cost function of a squared error with regularization summed up for different users (Theta j).

 And using gradient descent (multiplying the learning rate alpha with the partial derivative with respect to your parameter of the optimization objective) to gradually minimize the result.
-Note that theta 0 for k = 0 should not be regularized (as described in linear regression).
+Note that Theta 0 for k = 0 should not be regularized (as explained in linear regression).

+### Feature learning with collaborative filtering

+Given the parameters Theta of each user for a certain movie, the feature vector of a movie can be estimated with the optimization algorithm:

+One way to address the problem of what vector to calculate first (feature vector of a movie or the parameter vector fo a user), is to guess the parameter vector for a user and then use the estimation to define a better feature vector for a movie.

+This implementation is called collaborative filtering because with each rating of a user the algorithm is able to define better movie feature vectors and improves the output for all users.